Aveiro District

 Aveiro District is bordered by the Porto District to the north, the Viseu District to the east, the Coimbra District to the south, and the Atlantic Ocean to the west.

-The 19 municipalities of Aveiro District are split between Norte Region (Metropolitan Area of Porto and Espinho subregion: Grande Porto) and Centro Region (Baixo Vouga subregion).
+The 19 municipalities of Aveiro District are split between the Norte (Metropolitan Area of Porto) and the Centro (Região de Aveiro) subregions.

 Municipalities

 The district is composed of 19 municipalities:

-All 19 municipalities is divided into 147 freguesias or parishes.
+The 19 municipalities in all are divided into 147 freguesias or parishes.